 The main cusp of the Interstate system, there are two main groups of two-digits, the I-X0's and I-X5's, which represent the main national based routes, and Interstates that do not end in 0 or 5, many of which represent newer additions to the system or regional based routes.
-Even numbers run south to north, starting with I-2 in the Rio Grande Valley to the south and ending with I-96 across Michigan to the north (I-90 and I-94 run further north latitudinally).
-Odd numbers run east-west, with I-5 along the West Coast and I-95 along the Eastern Seaboard.
+Even numbers run east-west and are numbered upwards from I-2 in the Rio Grande Valley to I-96 across Michigan (I-90 and I-94 run further north latitudinally however).
+Odd numbers run north-south, starting with I-5 along the West Coast and increasing numerically to I-95 along the Eastern Seaboard.
 The additions of I-97 (east of I-95 in Maryland, but not the furthest east overall) and I-99 (added by legislation and situated between the corridors of Interstates 79 and 81), were added later and do not fit within the grid.

 Three-digit Interstates can generally be classified in one of two categories: loops and spurs.
 However more recent additions to the system grant some 3di's status as their own through route.
 Even numbered Interstates were meant to be loops or simply to connect two other Interstates.
 Odd numbered Interstates were reserved for spurs, or a route that ends with a non-Interstate highway.